ismail9700/markdown-editor-web/README.md

 ## About
-MarkItDown is a lightweight markdown editor web application that enables users to write, preview, and format markdown content in real-time.
+A lightweight markdown editor web application that enables users to write, preview, and format markdown content in real-time.
 Users can save documents locally or store them in the browser.

 Check out the [React version](https://github.com/Ismail970/MarkItDown-react) of this app.